catehuang/Complexity_and_Sorting/readMe.txt

 	Gather the same values and put them together in a bucket "Drain" the buckets in order
 	For radix sort, it's time complexity is O(n) and space complexity is also O(n).

+Completeness of the assignment
+	All functions were completed and tested (100%).
+Also, we have completed all requirements.